Jessica Ramos: Cuomo endorsement and reactions

 On June 6, 2025, Ramos endorsed former New York Governor Andrew Cuomo in the Democratic primary, while remaining on the ballot herself.
-The move surprised many, inasmuch as Ramos had been one of the first elected officials to call on Cuomo to resign in 2021, and had previously compared Cuomo's mental state to Joe Biden's by opining that his "mental acuity is in decline".
-She is considered a political progressive.
-NYC journalists speculated that the endorsement could be a move aimed at giving Ramos a path to a high-level role in Cuomo's mayoral administration.
+The move surprised many, inasmuch as Ramos, considered a political progressive, had been one of the first elected officials to call on Cuomo to resign in 2021, and had previously compared Cuomo's mental state to Joe Biden's by opining that his "mental acuity is in decline".
+NYC journalists speculated that the endorsement could be a move aimed at giving Ramos a path to a high-level role in a Cuomo mayoral administration.
+Ramos said that she chose to endorse Cuomo because of her assessment of the race's dynamics and of "the type of leadership that is required when I need workers and I need immigrants protected", such as a mayor's ability "to work within the confines of the president’s delusions".

 The Working Families Party, which had endorsed Ramos a week earlier, announced in a statement, "We are sad and disappointed that State Sen. Jessica Ramos has decided to endorse the candidate favored by Trump's billionaire donors.
 But we won’t be distracted by this desperate move"; however, it declined to state whether the group would rescind its fifth-place ranking for Ramos.
 United Auto Workers Region 9A, which had previously voted unanimously to endorse Ramos, announced that it would rescind its endorsement, stating in a release, "Opposing Andrew Cuomo is a non-negotiable for our membership."
-Jews for Racial and Economic Justice Action, the Jim Owles Liberal Democratic Club, state assemblymember Emily Gallagher, Professional Staff Congress, state senator Gustavo Rivera and Downtown Women for Change all announced that they would drop Ramos from their endorsement slates the same day.
+Jews for Racial and Economic Justice Action, the Jim Owles Liberal Democratic Club, state assemblymember Emily Gallagher, the Professional Staff Congress, state senator Gustavo Rivera, and Downtown Women for Change all announced that they would drop Ramos from their endorsement slates the same day.